JustZeus/Lwa4p_guide/README.md

 Then re-build again to be able to use it.

-## Initializing the Robot Arm
+### Initializing the Robot Arm

-To initialize the robot arm, I launch the controller first
+To initialize the robot arm, first launch the controller

 ```bash
 roslaunch schunk_lwa4p robot.launch